 The surgery lasted about three hours, after which Zanardi was moved to the intensive care unit.

-The 53-year-old Zanardi won two championships in CART in the United States before a brief move to Formula One.
+The 53-year-old Zanardi won two championships in CART In the United States before a brief move to Formula One.
 He returned to America and was racing in Germany in a CART event in 2001 when both of his legs were severed in a horrific accident the weekend after the Sept.
 11 terrorist attacks.
 CART raced only because the series was already in Germany at the time of the attacks and could not return to the U.S.

 During his recovery, Zanardi designed his own prosthetics — he jokes he made himself taller — and learned to walk again.
 He then turned his attention to hand cycling and developed into one of the most accomplished athletes in the world.
-He won four gold medals and two silvers at the 2012 and 2016 Paralympics, competed in the New York City Marathon and set an Ironman record in his class.
+He won four gold medals and two silvers at the 2012 and 2016 Paralympics, competed in the New York City Marathon and set an Ironman record.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP—Sports

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.